K-State to Host Applied Reproductive Strategies in Beef Cattle Workshop

 The two-day program will go from 8 a.m. to 5 p.m. on Tuesday, Aug.
 29 and 8 am to noon, Wednesday, Aug.
 30. After a steak dinner at the Stanley Stout Center Tuesday evening, discussion groups will continue to address questions from the day.
 An optional lab session will be held Wednesday afternoon.

-Lab topics will include semen quality and handling, collecting and storing samples for DNA analysis, what happens after the DNA is collected, reproductive tract scoring and blood pregnancy tests and a look at technology for ultrasound diagnosis of pregnancy (not a how-to training).
+Lab topics will include semen quality and handling, collecting and storing samples for DNA analysis, reproductive tract scoring and pregnancy tests including a look at technology for ultrasound diagnosis of pregnancy (not a how-to training).
 A variety of other tools and technology to help with AI programs will also be part of the lab session.

 The Beef Reproduction Task Force together with the national Beef Reproduction Leadership Team work to promote wider adoption of reproductive technologies among cow-calf producers; educate cow-calf producers in management considerations that will increase the likelihood of successful AI breeding; and educate producers in marketing options to capture benefits that result from use of improved reproductive technologies.